namuan/whiteboard/README.md

 - Ensure the canvas has focus for keyboard shortcuts to work
 - Check that no modal dialogs are blocking input
 - Verify zoom level is within supported range (10%-1000%)
+- If the navigation panel is not visible, use Ctrl + Shift + N to toggle it
+- For minimap performance issues, try zooming out to reduce item density

+### Navigation Panel Issues

+- **Minimap not updating**: Check if auto-save is working properly, as minimap updates are tied to scene changes
+- **Click-to-navigate not working**: Ensure the minimap has focus and try clicking directly on content areas
+- **Performance issues**: The minimap uses level-of-detail rendering for large canvases - this is normal behavior

 ### Performance